 - Department of Nursing

-Students from Monroe Community College's nursing A.A.S. degree program have a 91 percent pass rate on the national licensing exam (NCLEX-RN).
-Our rates of employment, student satisfaction and employer satisfaction are even higher — 93 percent and up.
+Students from Monroe Community College's nursing A.A.S. degree program routinely exceed state and national averages on the national licensing exam (NCLEX-RN).
+And our rates of employment, student satisfaction and employer satisfaction are high — 93 percent and up.

 The nursing associate degree program lets you enter the job market with confidence, hands-on clinical training, and the skills you need for immediate workplace success.
 You'll learn from nursing professionals with years of experience.
 Peer tutors will help you meet new challenges.
 And your MCC nursing credits will transfer easily to RN and BSN programs.